-The NE containing the Control Point recognizes the NLS-TL message, based on the well-known UDP port (to be registered - see IANA considerations in Annex A).
+The NE containing the Control Point recognizes the NLS-TL message, based on the well-known UDP port (7549).
 It then passes the application payload to the particular NLS application based on the Application ID (in this case CPD).
 The CPD application looks at the CR Type and CR ID to see if this control relation is supported.
 If not, the Control Point MUST respond as described in Section 6 of this document, based on the value of the "Forward if not supported" flag.

 If the Control Point does support the control relationship, it MUST respond to the source IP address of the request with a CPD Response.
 The CPD Response MUST contain the same CR Type, CR ID, flow-id (NLS-TL) and Transaction ID as was included in the CPD Request message.
-The CPD application within the application MUST respond with either the IPV4 and IPV6 IP address depending on which is supported.
+The CPD application within the application MUST respond with either the IPv4 and IPv6 IP address depending on which is supported.
 The Control Point MUST also specify the version in the IP version flag.
 The protocol(s) supported MUST also indicate for the particular CR Type.